aeternity/aepps-home-microsite/site/content/Get-started-with-AE.md

 To display your KAE balance and to be able to send KAE tokens with Myetherwallet you need to **add a custom token** in the wallet with the following details:

-- Kovan Aeternity Contract Address: ```0x35d8830ea35e6Df033eEdb6d5045334A4e34f9f9```
+- Kovan æternity Contract Address: ```0x35d8830ea35e6Df033eEdb6d5045334A4e34f9f9```
 - Decimals: ```18```
 - Token Symbol: Whatever you like e.g. ```KAE```

 ![](/img/getting-started-with-ae/balance_preview.png)

-The Kovan Aeternity contract and the transfers you can see also here:
+The Kovan æternity contract and the transfers you can see also here:
 [https://kovan.etherscan.io/token/0x35d8...f9f9](https://kovan.etherscan.io/token/0x35d8830ea35e6Df033eEdb6d5045334A4e34f9f9)

 ### 9. **Solidity**